 Co-Authored By:

-Herein, what are the 2 types of photosynthesis?
+Keeping this in consideration, what are the 2 types of photosynthesis?

 There are two types of photosynthetic processes: oxygenic photosynthesis and anoxygenic photosynthesis.
 The general principles of anoxygenic and oxygenic photosynthesis are very similar, but oxygenic photosynthesis is the most common and is seen in plants, algae and cyanobacteria.

-Also question is, what happens in stage 2 of photosynthesis?
+Subsequently, question is, what happens in stage 2 of photosynthesis?

 Stage two: carbon fixation This stage also requires energy, which is supplied by the ATP made by the light reactions.
 The ATP is broken down to release energy which is used to combine hydrogen (from the light reactions) with carbon dioxide to produce sugar.